-Restriction on Professional Drivers - The Committee has prohibited individuals (Drivers) who have been paid to drive in a race car and or anyone who has finished in the top 5 in any national racing, from driving in STUDENT FORMULA dynamic events.
+- D4.1 Restriction on Professional Drivers The Committee has prohibited individuals (Drivers) who have been paid to drive in a race car and or anyone who has finished in the top 5 in any national racing, from driving in STUDENT FORMULA dynamic events. - D 4.2 Three Event Limit - D 4.2.1 An individual team member may not drive in more than three events. - D 4.2.2 The Efficiency Event is considered a separate event although it is conducted simultaneously with the Endurance Event. - D 4.2.3 A minimum of two drivers is required to participate in all of the dynamic events.